All Episodes

 It makes me mad.

-Fit to be tied with it.
+I'm fit to be tied with it.

-This is just it's not a conducive day for you to be seeing what's going on in the studio.
+This is just, it's not a conducive day for you to be seeing what's going on in the studio.

 Just listen to it and everything will be fine.

-We've got uh audio sound bites coming up, plus your phone calls again at 800-282-2882.
+We've got audio soundbites coming up, plus your phone calls.

 He's a prominent San Francisco-based real estate developer.

-Huge, huge lib.
+Huge, huge Lib.

-The Democrat fundraiser, longtime supporter of Hillary Rodham Clinton, and he has written a memo to Democrat Party superdelegates and other activists criticizing media coverage of the Democrat presidential campaign.
+He's a Democrat fundraiser, longtime supporter of Hillary Rodham Clinton, and he has written a memo to Democrat Party superdelegates and other activists criticizing media coverage of the Democrat presidential campaign.

 AP, by the way, got hold of a copy of this.

-This is the most important election in my long lifetime, And to quote one of my favorite movies, I'm mad as hell and I'm not gonna take it anymore.
+And to quote one of my favorite movies, I'm mad as hell and I'm not going to take it anymore.

-He's talking about the movie uh network.
+He's talking about the movie Network.

-Is it good for our no nation that more attention is paid to the differences in their speaking style than their health care plans?
+Is it good for our nation that more attention is paid to the differences in their speaking style than their health care plans?

-Your big problem, buddy, is that there isn't that much of a difference between them policy-wise.
+Hey, Walter, your big problem, buddy, is that there isn't that much of a difference between them policy-wise.

 And so these are the only distinctions that people can make.

-And the uh this little thing called charisma.
+And this little thing called charisma.

 You know, Nurse Ratchet didn't have any charisma either.